leo-arch/2fa/README.md

 # 2fa
-A little OPT keys manager written in Bash
+A little OTP keys manager written in Bash